datamacgyver/ds-process/README.md

 * Lock down main branch so we need to do pull requests
 * Add an image of the process
 * Add some references/links to what I've used
+* Add links, references and contents to each main readme